darkiron71/stegAES/README.md

 ![Alt Text](https://github.com/darkiron71/stegAES/blob/main/WebGUI.png)

 Included in the main directory is a webapp directory which has the necessary requirements to run a self hosted https server.
-This provides a interactive GUI interface.
+This provides an interactive GUI interface.

 ## Configuration and Setup: